-A NAT firewall is a feature on your router that adds an additional filter between your devices and the internet.
-It filters the traffic that reaches you and is one of the many things that factor into your online protection.
-Since it mostly functions invisibly, you may not think or even know about it.
-However, it plays a big role in ensuring that the information that reaches you is secure.
+A NAT firewall (Network Address Translation) is a feature on your router that adds a filter between your devices and the internet.
+It monitors the traffic that reaches you and is one of the many factors in your online protection.

 NAT firewalls explained

-NAT stands for Network Address Translation and does exactly that – it translates information.
-It’s easy for us to think that if we type, “Shoe store near me” into our search engine, that’s exactly what our device is looking for.
-But our computers don’t speak our language, they communicate in data packets.
+A Network Address Translation does exactly what the name suggests — it translates information.
+It’s easy for us to think that if we type “Shoe store near me” into our search engine, that’s precisely what our device is looking for.
+But our computers don’t speak our language; they communicate in data packets.

 That’s where NAT comes in.
-It allows you to communicate with your computer and get the results you asked for.
+It allows you to communicate with your computer and get the desired results.
 But that’s just the NAT part.
 What about the firewall?

 A firewall is a network security device that monitors and filters incoming and outgoing network traffic.
 So before the list of shoe stores can reach you, it has to go through your guard dog — NAT.